Tips on How to Eat Low Glycemic

 TIP: Pick foods like beef, pork, poultry, fish, eggs, avocados, green leafy vegetables, peppers, berries, plums, peaches, grapefruit, and cheese.
 These are great options for a low-glycemic diet because they cause only small increases in blood sugar levels, even when they are eaten in large amounts.

 TIP: Eat small amounts of high-glycemic foods.
-Remember that the glycemic load depends on the serving size that you ingest.
-For example, microwave popcorn possesses a glycemic index of 65, but a glycemic load of only 7.
 You can still achieve a low-glycemic diet when you include small amounts of high-glycemic foods.

 TIP: Consult a glycemic table to verify the glycemic index and glycemic load per serving.
-If you are not sure whether a food is low glycemic or high glycemic, refer to a glycemic table to determine the food's glycemic value.
+If you are not sure whether a food is low glycemic or high glycemic, search that food on a glycemic table to determine the food's glycemic value.

 TIP: Balance glycemia by combining foods.
 If you are eating a high-glycemic food like pasta, incorporate a low-glycemic food like meat sauce, which contains nutrients such as fats and proteins.
 This can help balance the meal's glycemic effect.